iamdima/datascience/_posts/2021-02-25_predictive_maintenance_bayes.md

 ---
 layout: post
-title: Bayesian Statistics in Predictive Maintenance!
+title: Bayesian Statistics in Predictive Maintenance
 published: true
+tags: bayesian
 ---

-This is a test
+This is test code

 ```python
 for i in range(10):